 ICANN: Deleted

-CDT: Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.
+CDT: Encouraging laws and frameworks that converge with the basic principles of inclusive information society.

-ISOC: Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.
+ISOC: Encouraging the development of frameworks that converge with the basic principles of inclusive information society.

-Access: Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.
+Access: Encouraging laws and frameworks that converge with the basic principles of inclusive information society.

-GPD: Setting adapted laws and frameworks that converge with the basic principles of inclusive information society
+GPD: Encouraging laws and frameworks that converge with the basic principles of inclusive information society

-USA: Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.
+USA: Setting laws and frameworks that converge with with the basic principles of inclusive information society.

 International Structures and organization should play a central role in the follow up and evaluation of achievements.

-Japan: We believe multistakeholder approach is important.
+Japan: Deleted, We believe multistakeholder approach is important.

+UK: International, regional and national structures and organizationsorganizationorganizations should all play a role in the follow up and evaluation of achievements.

-International Structures and organization should play a central role in the follow up and evaluation of achievements.
+Egypt: International Structures and organization should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle.

-ICANN: should play a central role in the follow up and evaluation of achievements.
+ICANN: All stakeholders should play a central role in the follow up and evaluation of achievements.

-Access: International Structures and organization should play a central role in the follow up and evaluation of achievements.
+Access: International Structures and organization should play a central role in the post-2015 development framework.

-CDT: International Structures and organization should play a central role in the follow up and evaluation of achievements.
+CDT: All stakeholders should play a central role in the follow up and evaluation of post 2015 development related achievements.

-USA: International Structures and organization should play a central role in the follow up and evaluation of achievements
+USA: International and Regional Structures and Organizations should play an important role in the follow up and evaluation of achievements

 Iran: - International Structures and organization confirmed by the governments should play a central role in the follow up and evaluation of achievements

-Russia: International Structures and organization should play a central role in the follow up and evaluation of achievements.
+Russia: Intergovernmental and International Structures and organization should play an important role in the follow up and evaluation of achievements.

 Encouraging and maintaining open standards and open innovation in the ICT sector and the internet.

-USA: Encouraging and maintaining of open standards and open innovation in the ICT sector and the Internet.
+USA: Encouraging and maintaining open standards and innovation in the ICT sector and the Internet.

 Focusing on the quality of e-services is crucial.

-USA: Focusing on the quality of e-services is crucial.
+USA: Focusing on the quality of e-services is essential.

-Russia: Focusing on the quality of e-services is crucial.
+Russia: Focusing on the optimum set, quality and security of e-services is crucial.

 Promoting the Digital Economy.

+UK: Promoting a Digital Economy [according to in line with WTO principles].

-Russia: Promoting a Digital Economy.
+Russia: Promoting a Digital Economy, including creating equal possibilities in creating and providing online services.

+APIG: Addressing the tax challenges of the digital economy.

 Ensuring the free flow of data to promote e-commerce and international free trade

-Russia: Ensuring the free flow of data to promote e-commerce and international free trade
+Russia: Ensuring the promotion of e-commerce and international free trade

 Using providers of public access, such as libraries as the main platform to access the information resources .

+IFLA: Supporting providers of public access in the community, such as libraries, to help peopleaccess information resources they need and develop information literacy skills

-IFIP: Using providers of public access, such as libraries as the main platform to access the information resources .
+IFIP: Recognising providers of public access, such as libraries as an important platform to access the information resources .

-ICANN: Using providers of public access, such as libraries as the main platform to access the information resources .
+ICANN: Using providers of public access, such as libraries as an important platform to access the information resources .

-Russia: Using providers of public access, such as libraries as the main platform to access the information resources .
+Russia: Using providers of public access, such as libraries to access the information resources they need to improve their lives.

 Exploring all affordable options for information access rather than reliance on market-based information.

+UK: Exploring all affordable options for to enable affordable information access, including but not limited to

-USA: Exploring all affordable options for information access rather than reliance on market-based information.
+USA: Exploring all affordable options for information access rather than sole reliance on market-based information.

-Russia: Exploring all affordable options for information access rather than reliance on market-based information.
+Russia: Exploring and promoting all affordable options for information access rather than reliance on market-based information.

 Supporting the development and implementation of cloud computing and its policies.

-USA: Supporting the development and implementation of cloud computing and its policies.
+USA: Supporting policies to promote the development and implementation of cloud computing.

 Russia: Deleted